If you’re intent on building a badass overlanding rig, you need a roof rack.

 I did all the research—and tested a few on my Toyota Tacoma overland build—to help you answer that question.

 Here are the best overland roof racks available right now.

 Prinsu is one of the most well-known overland roof racks for Toyota Tacomas, Toyota Tundras, and Jeep Wranglers.
 They're known across the world for their quality and ease of installation compared to other rack options.
 I love my Prinsu.

 Things to Consider When Buying a Roof Rack

 Below I listed the best roof racks for overlanding and off-roading.
 However, before you dive in and buy one, there are a few things to consider:

 - What is the weight of the rack?
 Weight is super important to consider when building an overland rig.
 The heavier it is, the less other stuff you can add before needing to upgrade shocks and other parts.

 - What is the material?
 Aluminum will be lightweight and rust-resistant, but may not be as heavy-duty or durable as a stainless steel rack.
 Which you choose depends on…

 - What will you carry?
 Roof racks are great for kayaks, roof top tents, awnings, storage boxes, or even just as extra space for hauling stuff.
 Which you buy depends on what you’ll be carrying.
-Light weight racks can accommodate light loads, but if your hauling heavier stuff, you’ll need something more heavy-duty.
+Light weight racks can accommodate light loads, but if you’re hauling heavier stuff, you’ll need something more heavy-duty.
 However, also consider the max cab load for your particular vehicle!
-You don’t want to over-weigh the roof.
+You don’t want to over-load the roof.

 - Looks and wind reduction.
 Let’s face it—you probably want your rack to look cool.
 And, while you’re at it, you probably want to reduce impact on your MPGs.
 These factor in as well!